 Availability of NPRMs

-The Departamento de Aviacao Civil (DAC), which is the airworthiness authority for Brazil, notified the FAA that an unsafe condition may exist on certain EMBRAER Model EMB-135BJ and EMB-145XR series airplanes.
-The DAC advises that a risk assessment has shown that the reliability level of the clear ice indication system is not sufficient.
-This condition, if not corrected, could result in undetected in-flight buildup of clear ice on airplane control surfaces, which could lead to reduced controllability of the airplane.
+The Departmento de Aviacao Civil (DAC), which is the airworthiness authority for Brazil, notified the FAA that an unsafe condition may exist on certain EMBRAER EMB-135BJ and EMB-145XR series airplanes.
+The DAC advises that it has received reports of cracking in the firewall of the auxiliary power unit (APU).
+The cracking was caused by differential pressure between the inside and outside of the APU compartment.
+Such cracking, if not detected and corrected, could result in reduced structural integrity of the firewall and a consequent uncontained APU fire that could spread to the airplane structure.

 Explanation of Relevant Service Information

 These airplane models are manufactured in Brazil and are type certificated for operation in the United States under the provisions of section 21.29 of the Federal Aviation Regulations (14 CFR 21.29) and the applicable bilateral airworthiness agreement.
-Pursuant to this bilateral airworthiness agreement, the DAC has kept the FAA informed of the situation described above.
-The FAA has examined the findings of the DAC, reviewed all available information, and determined that AD action is necessary for products of this type design that are certificated for operation in the United States.
+Pursuant to this bilateral airworthiness agreement, the DAC has kept us informed of the situation described above.
+We have examined the findings of the DAC, reviewed all available information, and determined that AD action is necessary for products of this type design that are certificated for operation in the United States.

-Since an unsafe condition has been identified that is likely to exist or develop on other airplanes of the same type design registered in the United States, the proposed AD would require accomplishment of the actions specified in the applicable service bulletins described previously, except as discussed below.
+Since an unsafe condition has been identified that is likely to exist or develop on other airplanes of the same type design registered in the United States, the proposed AD would require accomplishment of the actions specified in the service bulletin described previously, except as discussed below.

 The regulations proposed herein would not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, it is determined that this proposal would not have federalism implications under Executive Order 13132.